-• An adaptive load balancing service can support a larger range of distributed systems since it need not be designed for a specific application, i.e., it is more flexible.
+An adaptive load balancing service can support a larger range of distributed systems since it need not be designed for a specific application.

-- From the load balancing service implementation perspective, since a single load balancing service can be used for many types of applications, the effort needed to develop a load balancing service for a specific application is reduced.
-This generally allows for simpler and better load balancing service implementations. - It is possible to concentrate on the load balancing service in general, rather than a particular aspect geared solely to one application, which can improve the quality of optimizations used in the load balancing service.
+- Since a single load balancing service can be used for many types of applications, the effort needed to develop a load balancing service for a specific application is reduced. - It is possible to concentrate on the load balancing service in general, rather than a particular aspect geared solely to one application, which can improve the quality of optimizations used in the load balancing service.